-In the second quarter of 2018-2019, the asset management team reviewed JCCBI's strategic plan for the 2019-2024 corporate plan.
-To this end, the detailed project fact sheets have been revised by the planning team to improve them with any new information that can be used to refine the needs and forecasts related to the planning of future work.
-New information, notably with regard to constraints and opportunities, working assumptions, traffic management scenarios, the scope of required preliminary project studies, the EEAR's (Environmental Effects Assessment Reports) needs assessment and the workforce plan, was added to the fact sheets in order to clearly define the deliverables expected from the project once it will have been taken over by the project team.
+In the first quarter of 2018-2019, the asset management work consisted of reviewing JCCBI's strategic plan for the production of the 2019-2024 corporate plan.
+To this end, detailed project fact sheets are under revision by the planning team to improve them with any new information that can be used to refine the needs and forecasts related to the planning of future work.
+New information, notably with regard to constraints and opportunities, working assumptions, traffic management scenarios, the scope of required preliminary projects, the EEAR (Environmental Effects Assessment Report) needs assessment and the workforce plan, was added to the fact sheets in order to clearly define the deliverables expected from the project once it will have been taken over by the project team.

-The exercise to identify the risks posed by a structure has started.
-The objective was to refine the process and to put in place a method that will make it possible to assess the risks for each structure and subsequently determine the priorities for each project to be carried out, with a view to facilitating the investment choices.
+The exercise to identify the risks posed by a structure is still under development and carried out in parallel with the work planning.
+The objective is to refine the process and to put in place a method that will make it possible to assess the risks for each structure and subsequently determine the priorities for each project to be carried out, with a view to facilitating the investment choices.
 With the implementation of integrated asset management contracts scheduled, for certain structures, to take place in 2018-2019, the risk identification and mitigation measures exercise will be carried out through the structure diagnostics and the development of master plans.
-With respect to master plans, two (2) plans will be deployed in the coming years, namely the Asset Maintenance Plan (AMP) and the Asset Development Plan (ADP).
-These plans will support the internal teams in the choice and prioritization of investments by proposing different investment scenarios.
+With respect to the the master plans, two (2) levels of plans will be deployed in the coming years, namely Asset Maintenance Plan (AMP) and the Asset Development Plan (ADP).
+These formal plans will support the internal teams in the choice and prioritization of investments by proposing different investment scenarios.

-Finally, a unit dedicated to asset information was created within the current asset management team structure.
-Its objective is to update, on an ongoing basis, the data specific to the structures and to combine and process such information for the entire organization.
+Finally, it was decided to create a unit dedicated to asset information within the current asset management team structure.
+The objective of this group will be to update, on an ongoing basis, the data specific to the structures and to combine and process such information for the entire organization.
 Optimizing the use and harnessing of data is also an objective to be achieved, notably between the field teams and the planning, inspection and project teams.
-This group was created in the summer of 2018 and the staffing process is expected to be completed during the third quarter of the current fiscal year.
+This group is expected to be in place by the end of the current year.